 With a wingspan of only about 1.5 inches, these small but beautiful butterflies are easily recognizable by their brown wings with characteristic eyespots.

-They are typically found in wooded areas and can often be spotted flitting through the trees during the spring and summer.
+They are typically found in wooded areas and can often be spotted flitting through the trees in spring and summer.

 Despite their small size, Little Wood Satyrs play an important role in the ecosystem as pollinators.